jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/file/file.rst

 5. Role name - this is a role which will be assgined to fill this field
 6. Placeholder - this text will be shown in the input box before anything is filled in (can be left empty, field name will be used instead)
 7. Optional - this attribute specifies if this field is mandatory to fill
-8. File extension - this attribute specifies file types which will be allowed by field.
+8. File extension - this attribute specifies file extensions which will be allowed by field.
 Next options are available:
    1. All: .pdf, .doc, .docx, .xls, .xlsx, .xlsm, .xml, .dbf, .txt, .rtf, .csv, .xps, .eml, .msg, .emlx, .rpmsg, .png, .jpg, .jpeg, .zip, .7z, .rar
    2. File: .pdf, .doc, .docx, .xls, .xlsx, .xlsm, .xml, .dbf, .txt, .rtf, .csv, .xps, .eml, .msg, .emlx, .rpmsg
    2. PDF Document: .pdf
    4. Image: .png, .jpg, .jpeg